-Rob Hargreaves from Quadra Solutions takes us through the installation process for Autodesk Software.
+Rob Hargreaves from Quadra Solutions takes us through a guide to Autodesk Software Installation best practices

 Firstly we are going to look at how to find your installation media.
 There are three ways to do this.

-- download this from your autodesk account at autodesk.accounts.com
+- download this from your autodesk account at accounts.autodesk.com

 - you can download the media from the autodesk virtual agent